-First Solar engages customers through thought leadership, by generating awareness of the energy-water nexus.
-Unlike thermal electric power plants and concentrated solar power (CSP), solar PV does not require any water to generate electricity during operation and is therefore ideally suited to meet the growing energy and water needs of arid, water-limited regions.
-While energy security and climate change have been important drivers for renewable energy adoption, water security provides an additional driver.
-Desalination has become a common application of renewable energy in arid regions (e.g. Middle East, Australia).
-In addition, customers with their own sustainability goals are particularly interested in understanding how much carbon a First Solar PV plant displaces as well as how much water is saved by avoiding the use of grid electricity.
-Success is measured in terms of customer interest in the environmental attributes of our technology and megawatts (MW) sold.
+First Solar engages customers through thought leadership, by generating awareness of the energy-water nexus and the sustainability advantage of our products.
+Unlike thermal electric power plants and concentrated solar power, solar PV does not require any water to generate electricity during operation and is ideally suited to meet the growing energy and water needs of arid, water-limited regions.
+Energy security, water security and climate change are all important drivers for renewable energy adoption.
+Due to our resource-efficient manufacturing process, First Solar modules have a water footprint that is up to three times lower than conventional crystalline silicon solar panels on a life cycle basis.
+Customers with their own sustainability goals are particularly interested in understanding how much carbon a First Solar PV plant displaces as well as how much water is saved by avoiding the use of grid electricity.
+Success is measured in terms of customer interest in the environmental attributes of our technology, the inclusion of water or carbon footprint questions in RFPs, and megawatts (MW) sold.
 We also raise awareness about the energy-water-carbon nexus through our social media platforms to highlight the important role solar PV can play in helping companies decouple their growth from environmental impacts associated with traditional sources of electricity generation.
-Over the past few years, we participated in a multi-stakeholder process led by the Green Electronics Council and NSF international to develop the industry's first sustainability leadership standard for PV modules and inverters (NSF 457) which includes criteria on energy and water efficiency, GHG emissions, and corporate sustainability reporting.
-PV modules and inverters conforming to NSF 457 will be added to the EPEAT registry for sustainable electronics.
-The EPEAT registry will enable public and private purchasers to identify environmentally preferable PV products.
+Over the past few years, we participated in a multi-stakeholder process led by the Green Electronics Council and NSF international to develop the industry's first sustainability leadership standard for PV modules and inverters (NSF/ANSI 457-2019) which includes criteria on energy and water efficiency, GHG emissions, and corporate sustainability reporting.

+PV modules and inverters conforming to NSF 457 are added to the EPEAT registry for sustainable electronics.
+The EPEAT registry enables public and private purchasers to identify environmentally preferable PV products.